chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/cloud/sync/overview.md

 ## Web

-A source of the web type is configured with a starting URL and a few othr optional parameters:
+A source of the web type is configured with a starting URL and a few other optional parameters:

 ```json
 {